csstools/tokenizer/README.md

   └────────────────────────────────────────────────┴──────┴────────┴────────┘
 ```

-## Contributing: Local Scripts
+## Development

-You want to take a deeper dive?
+You wanna take a deeper dive?
 Awesome!
 Here are a few useful development commands.

 ### npm run build